-Medical expenses will be verified through:
+Health and medical care expenses will be verified through:

-- Written third-party documents provided by the family, such as pharmacy printouts or receipts. - The CCHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
-The CCHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months. - Written third-party verification forms, if the family is unable to provide acceptable documentation. - If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.
+Written third-party documents provided by the family, such as pharmacy printouts or receipts.

+The CCHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
+The PHA will also accept evidence of monthly payments or total payments that will be due for health and medical care expenses during the upcoming 12 months.

+Written third-party verification forms, if the family is unable to provide acceptable documentation.

+If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.